 Portfolio & Research: Prep for Board Certification

-All M.Ed. students benefit from the required portfolio and research components to prepare you for board certification by the National Board for Professional Teacher Standards.
-The portfolio documents your mastery of applicable Milligan College graduate program outcomes.
+Initial M.Ed. students benefit from the required portfolio and research components to prepare you for the profession of teaching.
+The portfolio, aligned with InTASC standards, documents your mastery of applicable Milligan College graduate program outcomes.
 The research project features action research related to the school setting of your internship.

 Advanced M.Ed. students benefit from the required portfolio and research components to prepare you for accomplished teaching.
 The portfolio, aligned with NBPTS, documents your mastery of applicable Milligan College graduate program outcomes.
 The research project features action research related to the school setting where you teach.